-Susan Rooi operates the big pipe-bending machine at Bilfinger Power Africa in Pretoria.
+Susan Rooi operates the big pipe-bending machine at Steinmüller Africa (Pty) Ltd. in Pretoria.
 She would like to give her children a good start in life.

 What did you enjoy most as a child?